 The Most Difficult Job in the World

 I firmly believe that single working parents have the hardest job in the world.
 Parenting children without many of the resources and support that most families take for granted makes raising kids by yourself an overwhelmingly difficult responsibility.
 Single parents (usually mothers) are more likely to live in poverty, and have trouble finding and keeping steady jobs due to the stresses and obligations of caring for children.
-This is why the profits from every copy of The 10 KIDmandments go to supporting Operation Breakthrough, an organization that serves the children of Kansas City’s urban core.

 I’d like to take a moment to thank my wife and our three daughters — I wrote this book in part to teach myself how to be a better husband, father, and friend to you.
 You four inspire me every day and I am continuously thankful for your incredible love and support.
 And to those who buy, gift, or share The 10 KIDmandments, thank you! – Jeff Oddo